arahina/nprobe-udm/README.md

 You will need to put your nprobe.license and GeoIP.conf license files in the nprobe-udm directory, preferably *before* running the install-nprobe-sh script otherwise you'll need to stop/start the container afer installation.
 When the container is built, it installs support for GeoIP but you need to register and get a license file (which is free).
 If you don't buy a liccense for nprobe then it will operate in demo mode.

 # Running the probes
-Once the installer has completed you can view the running containers with "podman ps".
-You then need to configure your Ntop installation runnign elsewhere to connect to the listeners on port 5557 (br0) and 5559 (br50).
+Once the installer has completed you can view the running containers with *podman ps*.
+You then need to configure your Ntop installation running elsewhere to connect to the listeners on port 5557 (br0) and 5559 (br50).

-You can start and stop the containers with "podman stop nprobe-udm-br0" etc without continually rebuilding the images.
-Run the uninstall-nprobe.sh to totally clean up and remove the containers and the nprobe image.
+You can start and stop the containers with ```podman stop nprobe-udm-br0``` etc without continually rebuilding the images.
+Run the ```uninstall-nprobe.sh``` to totally clean up and remove the containers and the nprobe image.

 # Notes
 My scripts aren't perfect and could be streamlined a little bit and parameterized more but everything you need to run nprobe and build the container on the UDM Pro itself is here.
 This is what I run on my UDM Pro.